dylanhd98/TikBot/README.md

 # TikBot
-An automated reddit video genorator meant to immitate those seen on TikTok
+An automated reddit video generator with the goal to immitate those seen on TikTok